doriansmiley/lotusJS/README.md

 ````
 In this example the `button` `skin-part` found in the component's `<template>` will be mapped to the `buttonSkinPart` attribute of the `Button` instance.

-For a complete example that demostrates the power and flexibility of the Lotus component map and skins see our [button example](https://github.com/doriansmiley/lotusJS/tree/dev/example/button).
+For a complete example that demonstrates the power and flexibility of the Lotus component map and skins see our [button example](https://github.com/doriansmiley/lotusJS/tree/dev/example/button).

 ####Collection and Item views